curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-3.md

 }
 ```

-The upstream locations insert some information into the response headers that could like my server location.
+The upstream locations insert some information into the response headers that are irrelevant to the site visitors.
 I use `header` directive to filter them out.
 It applies to all `proxy` directive.

 ```
   header / {
     -server
+    -alt-svc
     -cdn-cache
     -cdn-cachedat
     -cdn-edgestorageid